P3trur0/100DaysOfCode/README.md

 # 100DaysOfCode - 2019
 A journal of my #100DaysOfCode

-Day 1 - 10.04 -> Scala code su Hepek
+Day 1 - 10.04 -> Scala code on Hepek

-Day 2 - 11.04 -> Definizione componente Card su Bulma Hepek
+Day 2 - 11.04 -> Start to port Bulma components on Hepek

-Day 3 - 12.04 -> Components Bulma, ottimizzazione functional del folding delle Option
+Day 3 - 12.04 -> Bulma Components in Hepek, source code optimization in a more functional way

 Day 4 - 13.04 -> Voxxed Milano